 Do You Tamp a Moka Pot?

-A Moka pot is a fascinating little machine that makes coffee.
-They are very simple yet can make a great shot of morning coffee.
-The brew made in a Moka pot is similar to espresso, but while it's essential to tamp the coffee before preparing espresso, it's a big mistake to do it for a Moka pot.
+A Moka pot is a fascinating little machine that makes fantastic coffee.
+Actually one of the reasons why a Moka pot is so impressive is its very simple, yet ingenious design.
+While the brew made in a Moka pot is similar to espresso, and it's essential to tamp the coffee before preparing espresso, it's a big mistake to do it for a Moka pot.
 Keep reading to find out why!

 Should You Tamp a Moka Pot?

-Most people will say that you shouldn't be tamping the coffee in your Moka pot under any circumstances.
-There is a good reason for that.
+Most people will say that you shouldn't be tamping the coffee in your Moka pot under any circumstances and there is a good reason for that.

 What Could Happen to Your Stovetop Espresso Maker After Tamping Your Coffee?

 - Your Moka pot could leak.
 This is what happens in most cases.
 You will notice that steam or water is coming out where the boiler and the collector link.
-This is where leaks tend to occur.
-Water always looks for the path of least resistance.
+Generally this is where leaks tend to occur as water always looks for the path of least resistance.
 If the coffee is tamped in hard, it will be harder to go through than the silicone gasket that insulates the two parts of the Moka pot.
 If you ignore the leaks, it might ruin the seal, which would get your Moka pot to sputter.

 - The water forms channels through the grounds.
 If you tamp your grounds, they will become very compressed and stiff.
 As already mentioned, water always finds the route of least resistance, so it will dig narrow channels through the grounds in the filter.
-What this means for your brew is that the coffee coming out will be bland, and the flavor will be lost.
+Consequently your brew will be bland, and the flavor will be lost.
 If you already feel that your coffee's taste is too weak, keep reading to find how to change that.

 - Your Moka pot explodes.
 This is the least likely outcome.
 Most Moka pots are equipped with a pressure release safety valve that makes sure this doesn't happen.
 As the pressure builds up, at some point, the steam pushes the valve open, and the excessive pressure is released into the air.